 So, why not push the boat out a bit and do something different.
 You might not enjoy your grandmother's legendary home-cooking, but you'll also feel a bit more relaxed.

-Obviously, the duck breast is kind of the star of the show, but let's talk purple cabbage first for one reason and one reason only: you prepare this component in advance.
-Although you could make it on the day, I'd urge you to start sooner for two reasons:
+Obviously, the duck breast is kind of the star of the show, but let's talk purple cabbage first for one reason and one reason only: You need to prepare this component in advance.
+Although you could make it on the day of the meal, I'd urge you to start sooner for two reasons:

 - It's less work on the big day.

 - It tastes better when it has had a chance to sit in your freezer overnight.

 But just because it isn't the star of the show, I would argue that it's the second-in-command on your plate.
 Duck is very greasy and the tanginess of the cabbage cuts through that beautifully.
 It is also the one thing on your plate that is infused with Christmas-spice, so it will bring some festive cheer to your palate.

 - 1 purple cabbage, cut into slices and then short strips

 - 1 large apple, any sour variety that holds its shape will work